DSharpPlus/DSharpPlus/docs/articles/commands_next/help_formatter.md

 a command and its subcommands then returns a formatted help message.
 If you're not happy with the default help formatter, you're able to write your own and customize the output to your liking.

-Simply inherit from @DSharpPlus.CommandsNext.Converters.BaseHelpFormatter and provide an implementation for each of the required methods.
+Simply inherit from `BaseHelpFormatter` and provide an implementation for each of the required methods.

 ```cs